facebook/infer/infer/documentation/issues/RESOURCE_LEAK.md

 For the remaining of this section, we will consider examples of resource leaks in Java code.

-TIP: A common source of bugs is <b>exceptions skipping past close() statements</b>.
+TIP: A common source of bugs is **exceptions skipping past close() statements**.
 That is the first thing to look for if INFER reports a potential resource leak.

 ### Basics and Standard Idiom

-Some objects in Java, the <i>resources</i>, are supposed to be closed when you stop using them, and failure to close is a <i>resource leak</i>.
+Some objects in Java, the *resources*, are supposed to be closed when you stop using them, and failure to close is a *resource leak*.
 Resources include input streams, output streams, readers, writers, sockets, http connections, cursors, and json parsers.